Posts

 Image

-Jesus is the one who unveils the mysteries and nature of God, and only he is qualified to reveal the “ unseen God .”
+Jesus is the one who unveils the Mysteries of God, and only he is qualified to reveal the nature of the “ unseen God .”
 In him, all the promises of God find their substance.
-He is the interpretive key that unlocks the Hebrew Scriptures and provides the correct understanding of Bible prophecy.
-The proclamation of “ Christ Crucified ” is the “ power and wisdom of God ,” and there is no knowledge of the Father apart from him.
+He is the interpretive key that unlocks the Hebrew Scriptures and provides the correct understanding of Bible prophecy, and this is especially so in the Book of Revelation where the sacrificial “ Lamb ” reigns over all things.

 Revealing the Unseen God